 Agrippina’s ambitions, who had gained a great deal of influence in government, soon forced her to remove both Claudius and Britannicus from the path to the full power she hoped to exercise alongside her son Nero.
 Fearing that Claudius might change her will and make Britannicus the sole heir, she poisoned her husband on October 13, 54 CE.

 After Claudius’ death, all titles and rights to the property were formally granted to both Nero and Britannicus.
 However, the Senate, recognizing the arguments about the young age of Britannicus, granted all titles and the power associated with them only to Nero.
 Claudius’ birth son was to receive them only after he had come of age.
 It never happened – the Britannicus was poisoned by Nero on February 11, 55 CE. during a feast in front of all the guests by the poisoner Lukusta on the day before his fourteenth birthday, when he was about to wear a men’s toga.

-Tacitus reports1that the Britannicus received a warm drink which one of his slaves tasted, and when he asked to cool the drink, cold water with poison was added to the drink.
+Tacitus reports1that the Britannicus received a warm drink that one of his slaves tasted, and when he asked to cool the drink, cold water with poison was added to the drink.
 The poison was said to take effect immediately, causing a loss of voice and breath.
-Nero was to explain that the Britannicus suffers from an epileptic attack and that he had a problem with it since he was a child.
-Caius Dion states2that during the funeral Nero ordered the skin of Britannicus to be covered with plaster to hide the traces of poison left on the skin.
+Nero was to explain that Britannicus suffers from an epileptic attack and that he had a problem with it since he was a child.
+Caius Dion states2 that during the funeral, Nero had Britannicus’ skin covered with plaster to hide the bluish colour of the skin, characteristic of the poison used; but the rain washed away the chalk.
 Suetonius states3that his friend Titus Flavius, son of the future emperor Vespasian, also attended the feast with the Britannicus.
-Apparently, Titus also tried the poisoned drink, but he survived and then fell seriously and for a long time.
+Apparently, Titus also tried the poisoned drink, but he survived and then fell seriously for a long time.